GlitchSecure/website/_pages/pricing.md

 layout: pricing
 title: Pricing
 hero-title: "Simple Transparent Pentest Pricing"
-subtitle: "Our credit based pricing system enables you to plan and launch vulnerability assessments and penetration tests that are tailored to your exact scope and coverage needs throughout the year."
+subtitle: "Our credit based pricing system enables you to plan and launch security testing that is tailored to your exact scope and coverage needs throughout the year."
 hero-vertical: false
 hero-wrapper-padding: "pb-40"